 When can I get iCloud+?

-iCloud already has a few different storage plans that you can choose from, and the arrival of iCloud+ has not changed the prices or storage tiers.
+iCloud previously had a few different storage plans to choose from and the arrival of iCloud+ has not changed the prices or storage tiers.
 Here's how they break down:

 - 50GB - $0.99 per month